ZincSoft/catnet-rfcs/rfc-7-tramp-protocol-v0.md

 See RFC 9.

 #### Note:
-TRAMP can only be carried over UTP or ATP.
+TRAMP can only be carried over DTP.

 ### Class
 The class of TRAMP packet, also known as what the TRAMP packet is trying to communicate.